Lshiff/ReShuffle/README.md

 database_commands.py is where the database connection is.

+# To set up on the Discord server

+- Create a muted role with no permissions
+- In every channel/category except from timeout, give it no send messages permissions
+- also create a timeout category

 ---
 This program is a discord bot built with discord.py [link].
 ## Overfiew of each file